hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

-File `books.json` contains a small sample data a set with information about a
-few thousand books.
-You can take a look at it via `cat books.json` or using the text editor of your choice.
+File `books.json` contains a small sample data a set with information about a few thousand books.
+We can take a look at it with something like `head books.json` or using the text editor of our choice.
 Below is an example on one of the books in this file:

 ```
 {